Iron Pillar Entry Fee

 Timings and Entry Fee of Iron Pillar in Delhi

-Opening timings of Iron Pillar Mehrauli is from 6 AM to 6 PM.
+Opening timings of Iron Pillar Mehrauli is 6 AM and the closing time is 6 PM.
 It is open on all days of the week.
 The entry fee of Iron Pillar is Rs.10 per person for Indian visitors and Rs.250 per person for foreign tourists.

 Image Gallery Iron Pillar, Delhi